CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Christine A. Leahy - CDW Corp.

 Thank you, Tom.
 Good morning, everyone.
 Our Corporate team delivered an 11% increase in the quarter.
 We continue to see ongoing focus on refresh, driving excellent growth in client devices.
 In addition, continuing the momentum we saw building in the second quarter, solutions growth accelerated as larger projects continued to get the green light.
 In fact, solutions growth outpaced transactions, but both increased double digits.

 Small Business increased 12%.
-We saw a slight acceleration in solutions activity, but for the most part customer focus was on client devices.
-Transactions increased in the teens, solutions increase low-single digits.
+We saw a slight acceleration in solutions activity, but for the most part, customer focus was on client devices.
+Transactions increased mid-teens, solutions increased low-single digits.

 Public grew 7% in the quarter.
 Government performance drove much of the increase, with the team delivering 15% growth, driven by balanced performance across both end markets.
 State and local delivered low double-digit growth, as we continue to drive results from new contracts and success meeting public safety needs.

 Federal increased mid-teens as we continued to benefit from our strategic program alignment, as well as the shipment of a majority of remaining client devices that had pushed into 2017.
 Beyond those shipments, we saw excellent growth in client devices as we helped various Department of Defense agencies meet the mandate to move to Windows 10.

 Healthcare purchasing behavior was once again impacted by the ongoing uncertainty around reimbursements and the fate of the Affordable Care Act, and sales were flat.
 We did see some transactional activity pickup as some customers determined they needed to move ahead to refresh client devices, but overall demand remained muted.

-Education sales increased 6%, Higher Ed delivered a high-teens increase, which was driven by client refresh, collaboration and video solutions.
+Education sales increased 6%.
+Higher Ed delivered a high-teens increase, which was driven by client refresh, collaboration and video solutions.
 K-12 delivered low single-digit growth on top of last year's high-teens growth.
-The team had success delivering networking solutions, utilizing both the eRate and non-funded dollars, but that was partially offset by flat client device sales, as schools digest what they have purchased over the past few years and focus on maintaining existing equipment.
+The team had success delivering networking solutions, utilizing both E-Rate and non-funded dollars, but that was partially offset by flat client device sales, as schools digest what they have purchased over the past few years and focus on maintaining existing equipment.
 The K-12 team continues to make progress helping schools create the classroom of the future, and saw excellent growth in related technologies, like video equipment and collaboration.

 Our International team has delivered excellent growth with combined sales up 25% in U.S. dollars.
 Canada and UK grew at similar rates in U.S. dollars with Canada benefiting roughly 500 basis points from translation, and UK being negatively impacted by roughly 40 basis points from currency.
 Both teams are out executing their competitors.
 In Canada, while concerns regarding trade and the economy remain, the market feels a bit more stable and we saw excellent results in both the public and corporate markets.
 In the UK, Brexit does not appear to be impacting demand yet.
 In addition to strong local growth, results continue to reflect excellent success addressing U.S. referrals.